rclone/rclone/docs/content/rc.md

 - remote - a path within that remote e.g. "dir"
 - each part in body represents a file to be uploaded

+See the [uploadfile](/commands/rclone_uploadfile/) command for more information on the above.

 **Authentication is required for this call.**

 ### options/blocks: List all the option blocks {#options-blocks}